JuliaCommunity/JuliaStackOverflow/StackOverflowFellow.md

 Please email logan@julialang.org with you resume and a sample Stack Overflow post about Julia (you can post the question and then send a link).
 Note that the questions should be self answered meaning you will pose the question as if you genuinely did not know the answer and then follow up with a thoughtful answer.
 A particular focus on questions desinged for beginners or new Julia developers is suggested.

+We are currently planning to accept and work with 6 Fellows for the first cohort.

+Applications are due March 15th and the Fellows will be announced on March 29th.

 ## Resources

 https://stackoverflow.com/help